Personas & Storyboards

 I loved putting together personas with my team, which will then become very precious resource that we can use throughout the life of a product.
 Personas and storyboards help the team keep in mind what our users are like, and when and where they use our services.

-I found paper prototypes even more helpful when designing features with complex controls and requires higher level flexibility.
+While interactive prototypes are essential when testing with research participants, I found paper prototypes also super helpful when designing features with complex controls and requires higher level flexibility.

 Image below: Origami prototypes vs. Sketch prototypes

 I design experiences that are accessible and usable by as many people as possible.

 Building a pattern library and then a design system is just one of the best decisions I made in my life.
 It saves me and also the dev team tons of time.
 Then another designer joined and it gets even better.
 I just love it.
 I even wrote a series for it on Medium.

 Read my Medium stories about design systems and pattern libraries HERE.